 It is a mix of raw milk from cows, goats and sheep, though the milk mostly comes from cows as goat and sheep’s milk is only available in the spring and summer.

-The milk is heated to between 77 to 95 F (25 and 35 C.) Then goat rennet is added, and the mixture is allowed to sit 2 to 4 hours.
+The milk is heated to between 25 and 35 C (77 to 95 F).
+Then goat rennet is added, and the mixture is allowed to sit 2 to 4 hours.
 The curd is coarsely cut, drained, then put loosely into moulds to allow air to get in.
 The cheese drains in the mould for up to 2 days, during which time the cheeses are turned.
 Then the cheeses are salted by hand over a period of 3 days.
 After that, the cheeses are aged 4 to 5 months in caves.
 The cheeses are regularly turned during aging.

 The dark blue mould occurs naturally, working its way from the outside of the cheese in.

-The cheese wheels are from 3 to 3 1/2 inches thick, weighing up to 5 to 6 pounds (9 cm thick, weighing up to 2.7 kg.)
+The cheese wheels are from 9 cm thick (3 to 3 ½ inches), weighing up to 2.7 kg (5 to 6 pounds).
 The wheels are sometimes wrapped in maple leaves, but more usually in foil.

 The cheese is creamy with a sharp taste that is not as salty as other blue cheeses.
 The rind outside is yellow and quite smelly.
-The veins inside are so dark blue that they are almost black; sometimes there are almost more veins than ivory coloured cheese.
+The veins inside are so dark blue that they are almost black; sometimes depending on the maker, age and progression of the mould there are almost more veins than ivory coloured cheese.